NLEX Corporation: MNTC–TMC merger

 In November 2016, MNTC shareholders approved its merger with Tollways Management Corporation (TMC), with MNTC as the surviving company.
 TMC was engaged in the operations and maintenance of tollways, its facilities, interchanges and related works.
 The shareholders also approved the change of the name of MNTC to NLEX Corporation.
 The SEC approved the name change on February 13, 2017.
+The MNTC and NLEX Corporation logos and names were concurrently used from 2017 to 2018.